peterjc/galaxy_blast/README.rst

-These Galaxy BLAST+ wrappers were originally written by Peter Cock and were incorporated into https://bitbucket.org/galaxy/galaxy-central/ the main Galaxy repository on BitBucket in September 2009, where they were maintained via pull requests and patches from Peter's repository fork. https://bitbucket.org/galaxy/galaxy-central/
+These Galaxy BLAST+ wrappers were originally written by Peter Cock and were incorporated into https://bitbucket.org/galaxy/galaxy-central/ the main Galaxy repository on BitBucket in September 2009, where they were maintained via pull requests and patches from Peter's repository fork: https://bitbucket.org/galaxy/galaxy-central/

 In August 2010 Dannon Baker from the Galaxy Team migrated the BLAST+ tools and datatypes to the Galaxy Tool Shed (links above).
 This was part of a long term plan to move most tools out of the main Galaxy repository.

-Development of the wrappers continued on the 'tools' branch of Peter's Galaxy fork on BitBucket https://bitbucket.org/peterjc/galaxy-central/ with additional contributions via patches and pull requests.
+Development of the wrappers continued on the 'tools' branch of Peter's Galaxy fork on BitBucket with additional contributions via patches and pull requests.

 Recognising the growing number of potential contributors, an informal "Birds of a Feather" (BoF) http://wiki.galaxyproject.org/Events/GCC2013/BoF/GalaxyBlast